 You’re outside, standing on a street corner.
 Just standing.
 It’s strange to be awake before the city really comes alive.
 It’s stranger still to feel like you’re coming alive too.
 (But you do not dwell on the strangeness of these things so much any more, because you’ve learned to stop letting the unfamiliarity of feeling alive keep you from living.)
 There is an eerie, unusual silence about the city, but it’s not unpleasant.
 When you’re not focused on the steady inhale-exhale-inhale-exhale of your own breathing.
 The quiet hum of the city swimming its legs over the side of the bed, yawning, and stretching its limbs is there with you too.

 Though the future is no more certain for you than it was before, you know where you’re going today, and that is enough.
 You’re in no rush.
 Because of this, you’re outside, standing on a street corner—just standing—watching the sun begin its ascent over the dark outline of the skyline.
 The colors, the warms hues of red, orange, and gold, they’re brilliant, you think.
 Even more brilliant is the thought of that city silhouette, and all of its people.
 Even more brilliant is the thought of thousands of people all waking up, all getting ready to join you in the world.

 You inhale, exhale.
 You think, I am alive, and I am ready to be.

-LAUREN LOWE is from somewhere just across the bridge in South Jersey, but finally migrated over to Chinatown, Philadelphia last summer.
+LAUREN LOWE is from somewhere just across the bridge in South Jersey, but finally migrated over to Chinatown, Philadelphia in summer 2015.
 Currently a junior English major and a peer reader at the Drexel Writing Center, she is fueled almost exclusively by words, sports, and dumplings (in that order).
-She was a member of Rachel Wenrick’s 2015/16 Writer’s Room independent study and Robert Watts’s Summer 2015 War Stories
+She was a member of Rachel Wenrick’s 2015/16 Writers Room independent study and Robert Watts’s Summer 2015 War Stories.